EpicAssasin678/threejs-projects/src/alife_module/docs.md

 5. Create a picker for the organisms and food which will display stats.
 (OPTIONAL) Have the camera track the object while it is clicked and add an escape option.
 6. GUI
 7. 3D???

+## Future

+I had a couple ideas to study this further with AI.
+Maybe have chatGPT write move functions and parameter configuration for the traits of an organism and then return back to it the success of that organism.
+Then ask it to write an improvement and so on.